Anurag9634/reminderService/Read.md

    1. A flight belongs to an airplane but ane airplane can be used in multiple flights
    2. A city has many irports but one airportds belongs to a city
    3. one airport can have many flighs , but a flight belong t  airports

+   ## migration file

+    1. whatever the changes the another person had done in his db when you would run this command

+      npx sequelize db:migrate

+    2.   those changes would apploed in your db as:well

+    3.  and these changes has occurs in db level not js level means if you had applied allownNull : false then ypu can push element open the db aswell.

+    ## to drop the migration
+    npx sequelize db:migrate:undo

+    ##